-Promoting awareness
+6. Promoting awareness

-- 1.33 Ofcom requires television service providers to promote awareness of the availability of their television access services to potential users of the services by making available accurate and timely information to electronic programme guide (EPG) operators listing their services, and by providing similar information on their website.
+- Ofcom requires television service providers to promote awareness of the availability of their television access services to potential users of the services, including by making available accurate and timely information to electronic programme guide (EPG) operators listing their services, and by providing similar information on their own website and app listings.
 Ofcom has imposed corresponding obligations on EPG operators through the EPG code made under section 310 of the Act.
 Broadcasters who provide programme synopses for use in EPGs should indicate which programmes are accompanied by television access services by including the standard upper-case acronyms for subtitling (S), audio description (AD) and signing (SL).
-Where broadcasters provide access services to other countries, they should endeavour to use the indicators for access services used in those countries. - 1.34 Ofcom will also expect television service providers to demonstrate that they are taking effective steps to publicise awareness of their television access services through other means, including periodic on-air announcements and information in publications aimed at persons likely to benefit from television access services.
-Where the nature of the access service is not spelt out in full, the standard abbreviations referred to in paragraph 1.33 above should be used.
+Where broadcasters provide access services to other countries, they should endeavour to use the indicators for access services used in those countries. - 6.2 Ofcom will also expect television service providers to demonstrate that they are taking effective steps to publicise awareness of their television access services through other means, including periodic on-air announcements and information in publications aimed at persons likely to benefit from television access services.
+Where the nature of the access service is not spelt out in full, the standard abbreviations referred to in paragraph 6.1 above should be used. - Where unforeseen circumstances mean that scheduled access services are not available, television service providers should take steps to ensure that updated information is provided to EPG operators and that audiences are given timely information on availability by appropriate and effective means including via on-air broadcasts as well as written/online communications.
+19